You may wish to see an introductory page to this section first.

 of the city.
 Ford

 Teruel retains some of the towers which strengthened its medieval walls.
-That of Ambeles was built in the late XVth century and its star-shape and the presence of a line of slightly projecting semicircular stones reflect changes in the design of fortifications which occurred after the development of cannon warfare.
+That of Ambeles was built in the late XVth century and its star-shape and the presence of a line of slightly projecting semicircular stones reflect changes in the design of fortifications which occurred after the development of cannon warfare (you may wish to see the fortress of Civita Castellana).

 Torre de San Martin and Portal de Daroca, a nearby gate of the town